How to Set Up an Apple Watch

 Set up for family members

-As the family organizer, and with the help of Screen Time, you can manage various actions, including: [Details about actions can be added based on the content that follows in the original text, which is not provided in your current request.]
+As the family organiser, and with the help of Screen Time, you can manage various actions, including: [Details about actions can be added based on the content that follows in the original text, which is not provided in your current request.]

-• communication limits
+• Communication limits

 • Time to not use the device, including a special function for school hours